CITY HALL> Finance

 There is a payment drop box located at the front entrance of the building.
 Place your cheque and/or Homeowner Grant in an envelope and drop it in the box.
 Your payments will be processed promptly each morning (Monday to Friday).

-The City of Quesnel provides water and sewer services to residential, commercial and industrial properties.
+The City of Quesnel provides water, sewer and garbage services to residential, commercial and industrial properties.

-For more information on utility due dates and discounts, contact the Finance Department.
+For more information on utility due dates and discounts, contact the Finance Department at 250-992-2111.

 Kari Bolton, Director of Corporate and Financial Services